-How to get the International Certificate of Competence
+How to get an International Sailing License

 Gaining the ICC via the RYA Day Skipper Certificate Route

-Once you pass the Online theory Day Skipper Course, you then attend one of 500 RYA sailing Schools in the world.
-North Americans should attend the Yachting Education RYA Training Center in Charleston, The Bahamas, or The US Virgin Islands.
+Once you pass the Online theory RYA Day Skipper Course, you then attend one of 500 RYA sailing Schools in the world.
+In North America and the Caribbean, you can go to:

 The Online RYA Day Skipper Sailing Course